Total allocation: €502.5 million • Allocation to Active Citizens Fund: €46 million

 The Romanian Fund operator of the Active Citizens Fund is organizing a matchmaking event in Sandefjord in January 2020.

 The Active Citizens Fund Operator in Romania is hosting a matchmaking event that will take place on 9-11th October 2019 ...

 Strong message from civil society to new EU leaders

 Representatives of more than 150 civil society organisations and platforms from 28 European countries gathered in Bucharest for the International ...

 Together for children

 [HUMAN RIGHTS] SOS Children’s Villages approach to the EEA and Norway Grants

 Empowering Roma minorities in Eastern Europe

-[SOCIAL INCLUSION] Norwegian assistance for the Roma minorities
+[SOCIAL INCLUSION] Norwegian contribution to the empowerment of Roma minorities

 Invitation to Central and Eastern Europe Civil Society Forum 2016 in Bucuresti